-My wine background is quite unique with its broad but intimate experiences in the wine trade that span 30 years including now my own wine property in St Emilion – see my biography below (arriving in 2CV).
+My wine background is quite unique with its broad but intimate experiences in the wine trade that span 30 years including now my own wine property in St Emilion – see my biography below.
+Myself and my other guides are accredited wine tasting teachers (WSET Wine & Spirit Education Trust) and we believe in everyone’s individual taste.
+I work with two other guides, François and Veronica, who are also wine professionals, and have wine diplomas.
+I will advise and send you the details of your expert wine guide.

 As each itinerary is handmade, I can incorporate any particular Bordeaux favourites that you may have or areas of special interest such as biodynamics.